mcpcpc/mpscpi/README.md

 pip install mpremote
 ```

-Use mpremote/mip to install the source files.
+Use mpremote and mip to install the source files.

 ```shell